2600hz/kazoo/core/kazoo_number_manager/doc/README.md

 #### Change feature provider modules

-Features such as `E911` and `CNAM` can be provisoned by different providers (Telnyx', Vitelity's, ...).
+Features such as `E911` and `CNAM` can be provisioned by different providers (Telnyx', Vitelity's, ...).
 These provider modules can be configured on the reseller document.

 Here are their defaults and possible values: